Karen-lidiet/Performance-Artllery/README.md

 # How to Run
 1. Clone the Repository
 2. Go to the folder "Performance-Artllery"
+3. Export environment variable: export token=7e67bb602c7cc9cd70dcdd7a504058210264abaa
-3. Install all dependencies: npm i
+4. Install all dependencies: npm i

 # Run the test
  - To run the tests use: npm test